"Default values of both attributes and elements are declared using the

 C++, Java and Legacy .Net

 The Liquid XML Data Binder for languages where IsValid properties are generated for Optional items do not initialise element and attribute values with the Default/Fixed value.
-As such, these are not written out to the output XML document unless they are set via the API.
+As such, these are not written out to the output XML document unless the SerializationContext property WriteDefaultElementValues is set to true.